belikeParamjot/WriteUps/TryHackMe/Challenges/OhSINT/README.md

 # OhSINT
-Are you able to use open source intelligence to solve this challenge?
+Are you able to use open source intelligence to solve this challenge on [TryHackMe](https://tryhackme.com/)
 ## Tasks

 First of all let's see if we can find something in the metadata of the image: